oktadev/okta-blog/_source/_posts/2020-02-03-managing-multiple-okta-instances-with-terraform-cloud.md

 Now save and push these changes to your remote repository.

-Terraform will trigger and run your plan (and apply it if it is successful) to the dev environment.
+Terraform will trigger and run your plan (and apply it if successful) to the dev environment.

 If you go to **Directory** > **Profile Editor** > **Okta** > **Profile** in your Okta Admin Console of the development org, you should see that Terraform applied both your schema extensions.